DadangHawari/Longitude-Lattitude-Kec.-Kota-Makassar/README.md

-# Longitude-Lattitude-Kec.-Kota-Makassar
+# Longitude Lattitude Kec.
+Kota Makassar
   Almost all longitude and latitude coordinates for districts (kecamatan) of Makassar were sourced from OpenStreetMap & one from google maps